prashanta/granite/README.md

 **Granite** is a REST Service for Vantage ERP.
-Currently used by MEX and Radiator.
+Currently used by Radiator.

 * * *
 ###RELEASE NOTES: